 CHANNEL is a national programme which focuses on providing support at an early stage to people identified as vulnerable to being drawn into terrorism.

-Our staff understand how to identify those who may benefit from this support and how to make a referral.
+Our staff understand how to identify those who may benefit from this support and how to make a referral to the Essex CHANNEL panel.
+Appendix B.

-5. Procedures
+6. Procedures